Temperate climate: Mediterranean climates (Csa, Csb)

-Regions where the dry-summer subtropical or Mediterranean climates (Csa, Csb) are found.
+Regions where the dry-summer subtropical or Mediterranean climates (Csa, Csb) are found as of 1991–2020, using the -3 °C threshold for the coldest month.

 Mediterranean climates have the opposite rainfall pattern to dry-winter climates, with a dry summer and wet winter.
 This climate occurs mostly at the western edges and coasts of the continents and are bounded by arid deserts on their equatorward sides that brings dry winds causing the dry season of summer, and oceanic climates to the poleward sides that are influenced by cool ocean currents and air masses that bring the rainfall of winter.
 The five main Mediterranean regions of the world are the Mediterranean basin in North Africa, Southern Europe, and West Asia, coastal California in the United States, the South and West states of Australia, the Western Cape of South Africa, and central Chile.

 Subtropical highland climates (Cwb, Cfb)

-Regions where oceanic or subtropical highland climates (Cfb, Cfc, Cwb, Cwc) are found.
+Regions where oceanic or subtropical highland climates (Cfb, Cfc, Cwb, Cwc) are found as of 1991–2020, using the -3 °C threshold for the coldest month.

 Subtropical highland climates are climate variants often grouped together with oceanic climates found in some mountainous areas of either the tropics or subtropics.
 They have characteristically mild temperatures year-round, featuring the four seasons in the subtropics and no marked seasons in the tropics, the latter usually remaining mild to cool through most of the year.
 Subtropical highland climates under the Cfb classification usually have rainfall spread relatively evenly in all months of the year similar to most oceanic climates while climates under the Cwb classification have significant monsoon influence, usually having dry winters and wet summers.